 Alternative Question: How Did You Manage Failure and What Did You Learn From It?

-This is a two-part question that’ll reveal how you dealt with tough situations in the past and how you’d manage a similar or equally difficult situation in the potential position.
+This two-part question will reveal how you dealt with challenging situations in the past and how you’d manage a similar situation.

 Here, stay as honest and straightforward as possible without being self-deprecating.
-Discuss any instances of failure in a confident tone and don’t hesitate while you answer.
+Discuss any instances of failure confidently, and don’t hesitate while you answer.

-First, explain the instance of failure itself and your role in the situation.
-Reveal what made the situation go bad, what were the implications of it, and what you learned from it.
+First, explain the instance of failure and your role in the situation.
+Reveal what made the problem go bad, its implications, and what you learned from it.

-It’s important to discuss and accept your part in the failure, regardless of how major or minor it was.
-This will show a spirit of ownership and the willingness to accept, but then rectify the problem.
+It’s important to discuss and accept your part in the failure, regardless of its major or minor.
+This will show a spirit of ownership and the willingness to take but then rectify the problem.
 It also shows that you’re most suited for a leadership position.

 Interview Questions About the HR Director’s Role